holland-backup/holland/docs/source/provider_configs/compression.rst

 **method** = gzip | pigz | bzip | lzop | lzma

     Define which compression method to use.
-Note that ``lzop`` and ``lzma`` may not be available on every system and may need to be compiled / installed.
+Note that some methods may not be available by default on every system and may need to be compiled or installed.

 **inline** = yes | no